Search

 A strong butt is the key to a happy life!

-But more specifically, glute strengthening for runners has two major advantages.
+But more specifically, glute strengthening exercises have two major advantages.
 First, you’ll improve your ability to generate speed.
 And second, you’ll be far less likely for a major running injury.

 The speed benefit is clear: as the largest muscle group in the body, they’re capable of producing a lot of power.
 They can generate force, speed, and propel you to your next big Personal Best.